Splunk® Style Guide

 What if "enter" and "select" don't work?

 As much as possible, avoid language that's specific to any single device or input option.
-You can use "check", "navigate to", "open", "remove", "toggle", "uncheck", "undo", "zoom in", or other device-agnostic terminology if those verbs fit the situation better.
+You can use other device-agnostic terminology if those verbs fit the situation better.
+Here are some examples:

-If you know that customers must perform an action in a particular way on a particular device only, such as scanning a 3D object in Splunk AR for iOS on an iPhone or iPad, it's acceptable to use device-specific language to describe how they perform that function, including the gestures and physical movements they take with their mobile device.
+If you know that customers must perform an action in a specific way on a particular device, it's acceptable to use device-specific language to describe how they perform that function.
+For example, you might describe the physical interaction needed to scan a 3D object in Splunk AR for iOS on an iPhone or iPad.

-You can find mobile terminology and other terminology replacements in the Usage dictionary.
+To find mobile terminology and other terminology replacements, see the Usage dictionary.

 This documentation applies to the following versions of Splunk® Style Guide: current